 The purpose of the NCLCA Brenda Pfaehler Professional Grant is to foster the professional growth of our members.
 It will be awarded to members of NCLCA to assist in research, leadership, and/or curriculum innovation.

 The grant can be used to fund research or leadership projects.

-THE AWARD WILL CONSIST OF
+THE GRANT WILL CONSIST OF

 Provide a description of the general area of investigation and the particular focus of the study.
 Include your rationale for the study.
 Describe the methods you plan to use and how you will analyze your results.
 You should include a statement that explains what you think the significance of your research will be.
 Your project should also include a budget of how you will use this grant to fund project (e.g., supplies, assessments, services, travel).